Yana Kramarenko

-Career
+Rhythmic gymnastics career

 Junior

 Yana was a member of junior team that represented Israel at the 2016 Junior European Championships in Holon, Israel and placed 4th in Team competition.
 She placed 8th in Rope Qualifications and 23rd in Ball Qualifications.
 In 2017, she joined Israeli junior group and competed at International Tournament Alina Cup in Moscow, where they took silver medal in Group All-around behind Russia.
 At the 2017 Junior European Championships in Budapest, Hungary they won bronze medal in 10 Clubs final.

 Senior

 In 2019, she joined Israeli senior group.
 They placed 6th in Group All-around at the 2019 World Championships in Baku, Azerbaijan.

 In November 2020, they won gold medal at the 2020 European Championships in Group All-around and silver in Team competition.